Vintageinfo – All About Vintage Lighting

 In the 1950s, it was the first franchise organisation in the Netherlands and it still is the largest franchise operator in the country.
 In 1984, HEMA opened its first store abroad, in Belgium.

-The company is characterized by relatively low pricing of generic housewares, mostly made by and for HEMA, often with original design.
+The company is characterised by relatively low pricing of generic housewares.
+Mostly made by and for HEMA, often with original design.